maruel/ask/README.md

 # ask

 Extremely lightweight Go application to query a LLM API.
-Currently supports llama.cpp, Gemini, OpenAI and Anthropic.
+Currently supports Anthropic, DeepSeek, Google's Gemini, Groq and OpenAI.
 Features are in flux and will break regularly.

 Supports using an input file for content analysis, e.g. a picture.

+As of March 2025, the following services offer a free tier:
+- Google's Gemini
+- Groq

 ## Installation